Research

 • Efficient and scalable verification of neural networks using formal methods

-• Adversarial robustness analysis of spiking neural networks
+• Adversarial robustness analysis of neural networks

 Representative Publications